Platform-OS/pos-cli/README.md

 #### List

-Lists all modules installed through the Partners Portal on a given environment.
+Use the following command to display all modules that have been installed through the Partners Portal for a specific environment:
-This command will not list modules that you deployed via the `modules/` directory.

     pos-cli modules list [environment]

-#### Initialize

-Create a new module based on module starter repository.
+**Note:** This command does not list modules that you deployed manually via the `modules/` directory.
+For example, if you create a directory manually, such as `modules/my-module`, and add a file like `modules/my-module/public/views/partials/my-partial.liquid`, `my-module` will not appear in the list produced by this command.

+However, if you install a module using the `pos-cli modules install another-module` command or directly through the "Install" option in the Partners Portal interface, the module will be listed by this command.

+#### Initialiting a New Module

+To create a new module using a template from a starter repository, use the following command, where `<module name>` is your desired module name:

     pos-cli modules init <module name>

+This command sets up a new directory within the `modules/` folder, pulling the initial structure and content from the [Platform-OS module template repository](https://github.com/Platform-OS/pos-module-template).

+Example of creating a module named "new":
+    ~/projects/pos/modules/pos-module-new pos-cli modules init new
+    [11:02:21] Module directory structure successfully created.

+After running the command, you can see the new module directory has been created by listing the contents:

+    ~/projects/pos/modules/pos-module-new ls
+    modules
+    ~/projects/pos/modules/pos-module-new cd modules
+    ~/projects/pos/modules/pos-module-new/modules ls
+    new
+    ~/projects/pos/modules/pos-module-new/modules cd new
+    ~/projects/pos/modules/pos-module-new/modules/new ls
+    CHANGELOG.md  changelog-template.hbs  LICENSE  package.json  private  public  pull_request_template.md  README.md  template-values.json

 #### Installation

-You can install modules that are published in modules marketplace by adding them to `app/pos-modules.json`.
-To make that you can use `pos-cli modules install`
+Install modules published in the modules marketplace by adding them to `app/pos-modules.json`.
+Use the following commands to install and then deploy the module:

     pos-cli modules install <env> [module name]
     pos-cli deploy <env>

 #### Remove

-Removes a module from your application.
+To remove a module from your application:

     pos-cli modules remove [environment] <module name>

 #### Publishing

-In order to publish module to our module repository first you have to create module on Partner Portal (https://partners.platformos.com/pos_modules/new) and give it a unique name.
+To publish a module to our module repository,
+1. [Create the module on the Partner Portal](https://partners.platformos.com/pos_modules/new) and give it a unique name.
-Create sepeate directory for your new module.
-Then you can run `pos-cli init <module_name>` to create necessary directory structure.
+2. Create a separate directory for your module and run `pos-cli init <module_name>` to create necessary directory structure.

     mkdir <module_name>; cd <module_name>
     pos-cli init <module_name>

-Once you have prepared your module you can release the new version and the publish it
+3. After preparing your module, release the new version and then publish it:

     pos-cli modules version x.x.x
     pos-cli modules push --email <your_email>

 #### Pulling module codebase

-You can fetch the module codebase that is deployed on your instance.
+Fetch the codebase of a module that is deployed on your instance:

     pos-cli modules pull <env> <module_name>

-It will download and unpack module files into `modules/<module_name>` directory.
+This will download and unpack module files into the `modules/<module_name>` directory.

 #### Downloading module version codebase

-You can download public module codebase that has been released.
+Download the public codebase of a released module:

     pos-cli modules download <module_name>

-##### module templates
+##### Module Templates

-Templates provide automatic processing for easier module configuration.
+Templates automate and simplify the configuration process in module management.
 For example, upon installing a module, it is possible to specify URIs under which pages will be available after the module has been installed.
-This works both in sync and deploy mode.
+This functionality is supported in both sync and deploy modes.

-Markup is the commonly used ERB/EJS stye: `<%=` `=%>` there is no logic supported, the only available filter is `&` which will unescape the value provided by the user (by default they are all escaped).
+The templates use ERB/EJS-style markup (`<%=` `=%>`). with a simple filter `&` to unescape user-provided values.
+By default, all values are escaped.

-Values for variables have to be provided in the root module directory `template-values.json`, but you can set the location of the configuration file using the `TEMPLATE_VALUES_FILE_PATH` variable.

-For example, by executing `TEMPLATE_VALUES_FILE_PATH=templates/values.json pos-cli deploy staging` the `templates/values.json` file will be used as values for templates.
+To specify variable values, place them in the `template-values.json` within the root module directory.
+You can also specify the path to this configuration file using the `TEMPLATE_VALUES_FILE_PATH` variable.
+For example, by executing `TEMPLATE_VALUES_FILE_PATH=templates/values.json pos-cli deploy staging` the `templates/values.json` file will be used as values for templates:

+    TEMPLATE_VALUES_FILE_PATH=templates/values.json pos-cli deploy staging

 Directory structure with `template-values.json`: